apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/optional-plugins/testcontainers/_index.en.md

 weight = 6
 +++

+## Background Information

 ShardingSphere does not provide support for `driverClassName` of `org.testcontainers.jdbc.ContainerDatabaseDriver` by default.

+## Prerequisites

-To use `jdbcUrl` like `jdbc:tc:postgresql:17.1-bookworm://test-databases-postgres/demo_ds_0` for data nodes in ShardingSphere's configuration file, the possible Maven dependencies are as follows,
+To use `jdbcUrl` like `jdbc:tc:postgresql:17.1-bookworm://test/demo_ds_0` for data nodes in ShardingSphere's configuration file, the possible Maven dependencies are as follows,

 ```xml